For Motor Coach and Tour Operators

 Fort Williams Park charges a fee of $50.00 for each tour bus, and $25.00 for each commercial passenger van, per visit entering the park.

 For your convenience, we have published below a list of Frequently Asked Questions, and a Motor Coach Reservation form which can be filled out online.

 Frequently Asked Questions (FAQ’s) for Motor Coach and Tour Operators

 Cape Elizabeth is the home of Portland Head Light.
 Situated along the shores of Fort Williams Park, the popular landmark is owned and managed by the Town of Cape Elizabeth, Maine.
-We wish to thank you in advance for assisting us in taking care of this national treasure. - Michael McGovern, Town Manager
+We wish to thank you in advance for assisting us in taking care of this national treasure. - Matthew Sturgis, Town Manager

 I’d like to bring a group to visit the Lighthouse.
 Are there any fees?